tokio-rs/website/content/docs/getting-started/hello-world.md

 Here we use Tokio's own [`io`] and [`net`] modules.
-These modules provide the same abstractions over networking and I/O-operations as the corresponding modules in `std` with a small difference; all actions are performed asynchronously.
+These modules provide the same abstractions over networking and I/O-operations as the corresponding modules in `std` with a small difference: all actions are performed asynchronously.

 # Creating the stream